Posted on Saturday, April 20th, 2024 at 1:44 am

 That limitation may not always apply.
 The 2023 ERISA Advisory Council reviewed whether the 24-month limitation violates the Mental Health Parity and Addiction Equity Act (MHPAEA).

-The 2023 ERISA Advisory Council recommends that Congress pass a law ensuring long term disability insurance providers must abide by requirements similar to those the MHPAEA imposes on health plans.
-In other words, a law could prohibit long term disability insurance providers from limiting the amount of time they need to offer coverage for mental health and substance abuse issues.
+The 2023 ERISA Advisory Council recommends that Congress pass a law ensuring that long-term disability insurance providers abide by requirements similar to those the MHPAEA imposes on health plans.
+In other words, a law could prohibit long-term disability insurance providers from limiting the amount of time they need to offer coverage for mental health and substance abuse issues.

 As of this writing, Congress hasn’t passed such a law.
 However, developments such as these indicate change may be on the horizon.

-• Document impairments – Your mental health condition must impair you in such a way that you struggle to do your job.
+- Document impairments – Your mental health condition must impair you in such a way that you struggle to do your job.
 A diagnosis alone may not be sufficient to show an impairment.
-For example, you may also submit medical records or doctor notes describing the specific ways your condition limits your ability to work.
+For example, you may also submit medical records or doctor notes describing how your condition limits your ability to work.

 Unfortunately, an insurance company may also categorize a mental health condition as a pre-existing condition for which the law doesn’t require them to provide coverage.
 This barrier could stand between you and the benefits you believe you deserve.

-You have the right to file an appeal if the insurance company denies your claim.
+You can file an appeal if the insurance company denies your claim.
 Ensure you understand the reasons for a denial so that your appeal is comprehensive.

-Gathering the necessary documentation is one of many tasks a Philadelphia, Pennsylvania, short term disability lawyer can assist you with.
-At Capitan Law, we can help you file a comprehensive claim, and we can provide assistance if you need to appeal a denial.
-Learn more about what we can do for you by contacting us online today or calling us at (267) 419-7888.
+Gathering the necessary documentation is one of many tasks a Philadelphia short-term disability lawyer can assist you with.
+At Capitan Law, we can help you file a comprehensive claim and provide assistance if you need to appeal a denial.
+Learn more about what we can do for you by contacting us online today at (267) 419-7888.